Telecom Billing - Invoice Generation

 Most of the billing systems generate structured ASCII text containing the information content of the bill.
 The bill data for each bill is written initially to either database or flat text files.
 The format of the data at this stage is the same, regardless of how the data is to be processed.

-There are Billing Systems available who provide internal Bill Formatting tools, if a billing system does not provide capable tool to generate formatted bills then there are third party tools available like DOC1 is one of the most commonly used tools.
+There are Billing Systems available which provide internal Bill Formatting tools.
+If a billing system does not provide capable tool to generate formatted bills, then there are third party tools available like DOC1, is one of the most commonly used tools.

 Here is a typical diagram showing the flow of bill formatting: